munin-monitoring/munin/doc/node/async.rst

 appending them in text files without any processing.
 The files are defined as one per plugin, rotated per a timeframe.

-Theses files are later read by munin-async client part that is typically accessed via ssh from munin-update.
+These files are later read by munin-async client part that is typically accessed via ssh from munin-update.
 Here again no fancy processing is done, just plainly read back to the calling munin-update to be processed there.
 This way the overhead on the node